cfp106022130/Taurus_Auriga/README.md

 In the fourth to seventh cell, we used the KD-tree algorithm to construct the minimun spanning tree of the 47 targets by the seperation of their celestial coordinates.
 The tree is constructed by the following steps:
 First, choose a target with index ***u*** as the first vertex to add in the tree.
-Then, use KDTree.query to list the targets in ascending order of distance to the first vertex.
+Next, use KDTree.query to list the targets in ascending order of distance to the first vertex.
 The nearest target will be the next vertex to add in the tree.
-The
+The program will draw a line on the first plot between the first vertex ***u*** and the next vertex, which is the branch of the tree.
+Let the variable ***u*** be the next vertex and end the first loop.
+The process of finding the nearest target will iterate to add vertices and branches.